LonicaMewinsky/gif2gif/README.md

 **Tips:**
  - Configure and process the gif in img2img (it'll use the first frame) before running the script.
 Find a good seed!
+ - If you add an image into ControlNet image window, it will default to that image for guidance for ALL frames.
  - Interpolation is not always necessary nor helpful.

 **Installation:**